Tidy-Coder/Tidy-Coder/README.md

 - 👋 Hi, I’m @Tidy-Coder
 - 👀 I’m interested in programming and in kajukenbo
-- 🌱 I’m currently programming a game
+- 🌱 I’m currently programming an opensource cybersecurity/cryptography repo and a game
 - 💞️ I’m looking to collaborate on popular platforms
 - 📫 How to reach me ...